 If you had one too many sugar cookies last year, now's the perfect time to nourish your body with the healthy meals it's been missing.
 It's time for a total body reset.
 That means no more eating leftover pie for breakfast (no judgment).
-Instead, turn to a few healthy recipes that are still warm and satisfying.
+Instead, turn to a few healthy recipes for meals and soups that are still warm and satisfying.

 Curried Pumpkin Soup

 The Hero Ingredient: Pumpkin is the star of this wintery vegan, dairy-free soup.
 Along with coconut milk and cannellini beans, you'll be left with a protein-packed, creamy concoction that will warm you up and deliver on nutrients.

 The Pro Tip: Make this recipe in a slow cooker for a truly hands-off weeknight dinner.
 "The soup comes out tasting delightfully flavorful and super creamy," writes Brittany Mullins of Eating Bird Food.